Apply for Probate in Western Australia

 Dealing with a deceased estate is a complicated process, and it’s advisable to get legal advice on what you have to do.

 For simple probate applications, we offer a probate kit that contains an easy to follow guide to completing the forms.
-The kit costs $10 and is available from all Citizens Advice Bureau branches.
+The kit costs $10 and is available from all Citizens Advice Bureau branches and can be purchased from our online shop.

 If you can't get to a branch, you can send us a cheque or money order (made payable to Citizens Advice Bureau) for $11.00 to Citizens Advice Bureau Probate Kits, Level 1, 25 Barrack Street, Perth, WA 6000.
 Please make sure you enclose your name and address so that we can post a kit to you by return.